 Service, Protocol, Civility

-Multiple initiatives are afoot at the University where service, protocol, and civility are at the heart of its path to a new level of civic engagement.
+Multiple initiatives are underway at the university where service, protocol, and civility are at the heart of its path to a new level of civic engagement.
 CSU is now recruiting internationally and no longer features open admissions.
 So, there’s sharp focus on enrolling better-prepared students.
-But CSU still takes in many students who may need extra help, Slomba says.
+But it still takes in many students who may need extra help, Slomba says.
 “That’s part of the school’s forte—helping students find success is what we do.”

 Visionary Leadership at Central State University